CARES Act Funding

 - Cares Program Emergency Grants

-- Cares Program emergency grant applications were available for students to apply for up to $500.
-(Students who receive an automatic CARES Act grant may also apply for up to an additional $500 emergency grant if they have more need.)
+- Fall 2020 Emergency Grant Application is available for students to apply for up to $500.
+(Students who received an automatic CARES Act grant in spring 2020 may also apply for up to an additional $500 emergency grant if they have more need.)

 Assistance for students in the first three groups above will be disbursed by direct deposit or check automatically.
 The emergency grant applications will be reviewed and the method of dispersal will be determined upon approval.